felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 > (Edgar H. Schein, [The Anxiety of Learning](https://hbr.org/2002/03/the-anxiety-of-learning))

-For the first time in my life, I saw the flaw in me.
+For the first time in my life, I saw the flaw in me for what it was.
 Dr. Schein was describing exactly how I'd felt during my entire career.
 First, learning anxiety kept me in the Valley of Despair.
 Then, the risk of losing my job at nesto made me experience survival anxiety that was